What is Lead?

 - If you live in a building built before 1978, the paint may contain lead.
 Often the soil around the building also contains lead.
 Use lead-safe work practices when performing any renovations or maintenance and keep bare soil covered with mulch or vegetation.

-- Discourage your child from playing in bare soil; frequently wash your child’s hands, toys, and pacifiers
+- Discourage children from playing in bare soil; frequently wash your child’s hands, toys, and pacifiers.

-- The Environmental Protection Agency considers a home at high risk for lead plumbing if it was built before 1940 or contains copper pipe and lead solder built before 1988 – go to alexandriava.gov/90119 for more information about lead in drinking water (including prevention measures and how you can get your water tested)
+- The Environmental Protection Agency considers a home at high risk for lead plumbing if it was built before 1940 or contains copper pipe and lead solder built before 1988.

 - Ceramic pottery or dishes, and pewter or brass containers, handcrafted or produced in cottage industries and not officially imported into the United States